CoolSculpting, or cryolipolysis, is a cosmetic treatment that freezes excess fat to remove it from stubborn areas.

 CoolSculpting is a non-invasive procedure and has no recovery or downtime.
 However, a person may experience mild side effects, such as discomfort and tingling.

 How many sessions is the procedure, and what are they like?

 The number of sessions a person can have depends on their target area and goals.
 However, people typically require one to three sessions per area.
 During a session, the skin and fat of a target area are suctioned between the applicators.
 These applicators will cool to destroy the fat cells.

 How much weight can you lose?

 CoolSculpting is a fat reduction method, not a weight reduction method.
-It will not cause a person to lose weight.
+It will not cause a person to lose significant weight.

 CoolSculpting is an effective fat reduction method.
 However, it does not apply to all and will not address the underlying cause of unwanted fat.
 People undergoing the procedure should couple it with lifestyle changes to prolong its results.